My Bladder Is a Bad Communicator

 Now I know.
 If a thought crosses the mind, even for a split second, but the body hasn’t “said anything” obvious, I better act upon that thought.

-My bladder sent a belated message
+My loss of bladder control message

 I turned on the ignition still planning on stopping at the grocery store on the way home.
 I started to maneuver out of my parking space.
 Uh oh!!